-Antarctica has had a history of unique continent-wide protection, first through the Agreed Measures for Conservation of Antarctic Flora and Fauna (1964)2 and more recently under the Protocol on Environmental Protection to the Antarctic Treaty (hereafter the Protocol)3, which came into force in 1998.
-The Protocol provides a high level of environmental protection including through a ban on mineral resource activities (other than for scientific research), a prohibition on the intentional introduction of non-native species, strict regulations on disturbance to native species, waste management controls and environmental impact assessment requirements.
-However, even under this level of protection, impacts on Antarctic ecosystems have been documented, particularly those near or displaced by high concentrations of human activity (e.g. Braun et al. 2012, Amaro et al. 2015).
+Antarctica has had a history of unique continent-wide protection, first through the Agreed Measures for the Conservation of Antarctic Fauna and Flora (1964) and more recently under the Protocol on Environmental Protection to the Antarctic Treaty (hereafter the Protocol), which came into force in 1998.
+The Protocol provides a high level of environmental protection, including through a ban on mineral resource activities (other than for scientific research), a prohibition on the intentional introduction of non-native species, strict regulations on disturbance to native species, waste management controls and environmental impact assessment requirements.
+However, even under this level of protection, increasing impacts on Antarctic ecosystems have been documented, particularly those near to, or displaced by, high concentrations of human activity (e.g., Braun et al. 2012; Amaro et al. 2015).

-The face of Antarctica is rapidly changing as threats increase across the region - primarily from climate change, biological invasions, pollution and the increasing footprint of human activity (Chown et al. 2012; Tin et al. 2013; Amaro et al. 2015; Stark et al. 2015; Lee et al. 2017).
-Construction and operation of research stations are impacting on a wide range of environmental values (Brooks et al. 2019); fisheries are increasing and extending into new areas (Santa Cruz et al. 2018); and a broad-scale decline of wilderness areas has been reported (Leihy et al. 2019).
+The face of Antarctica is rapidly changing as threats increase across the region - primarily from climate change, biological invasions, pollution and the increasing footprint of human activity (Chown et al. 2012; Tin et al. 2013; Amaro et al. 2015; Stark et al. 2015; Lee et al. 2017; Avila et al. 2020; Cárdenas et al., 2020).
+Construction and operation of research stations are impacting on a wide range of environmental values (Brooks et al. 2019); fisheries are increasing and extending into new areas (Santa Cruz et al. 2018); and a broad-scale decline of wilderness areas has been reported (Leihy et al. in press).
 Furthermore, recent assessments have shown that conservation trajectories in Antarctica are similar to those occurring globally (Chown et al. 2017).

-Here we propose a mechanism to better understand and address these threats, and associated impacts, with a robust and integrated scientific approach through a new SCAR Scientific Research Programme - Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON).
+Here we propose a mechanism to better understand and address these threats and associated impacts with a robust and integrated scientific approach through a new SCAR Scientific Research Programme - Integrated Science to Inform Antarctic and Southern Ocean Conservation (Ant-ICON).